ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-summit-2024-cfp.md

 images = [ "/uploads/Summit2024_general.png" ]
 categories = [ "Events" ]
 date = 2024-04-17T00:00:00.000Z
-description = "This time, we're setting up in Central Europe’s hidden gem, Ljubljana, Slovenia.
-From 20 to 21 June we’ll get together at the local cultural powerhouse, Kino Šiška, with a roster of builders and believers who see beyond the horizon and understand that the future is being written in today’s code." references_and_footnotes = [ ] title = "Swarm Summit 2024: Upload the future" _template = "post"
+description = "It's been quite a stretch since we last met in person for a Swarm Summit—five whole years.
+Following last year’s virtual gathering, the Summit is returning live!" references_and_footnotes = [ ] title = "Swarm Summit 2024: Upload the Future.
+Call for Papers Open" _template = "post"
 +++